Position Paper on Abortion

 Scripture teaches that we are not merely to avoid involvement in injustice.
 God’s people are called upon to speak for the oppressed and defenseless.
 The Scripture passages cited above are evidence that God accords human value and dignity to the unborn child.

-The 6th General Assembly of the Evangelical Presbyterian Church affirms that the Bible does not distinguish between prenatal and postnatal life.
+The Evangelical Presbyterian Church affirms that the Bible does not distinguish between prenatal and postnatal life.
 It attributes human personhood to the unborn child.
 This extends to the unborn child ex utero as no less a human being than the child in the mother’s womb.

-In addition to prayers and general assistance, the General Assembly of the Evangelical Presbyterian Church urges that the following steps be implemented by individuals, congregations, and judicatories in an effort to provide substantial support for those impacted by problem pregnancies:
+In addition to prayers and general assistance, the General Assembly of the Evangelical Presbyterian Church urges that the following steps be implemented by the individuals, congregations, and judicatories in a concerted effort to provide substantial support for those impacted by problematic and/or unexpected pregnancies:

-Adopted by the 6th General Assembly
+Adopted by the 33rd General Assembly